3 REASONS TO PERFORM THIS SIMPLE TEST: Weight Bearing Lunge TestFeb 14, 2018

 Bowlers with an ankle range of motion between 12.1-14 cm on the WBLT on their lead leg (opposite of the throwing arm) were at increased risk of injury compared to individuals >14 cm

 3 - Potential to account for poor dynamic balance:

 Make sure that you assess the ankle with most, if not all your athletes, as there are huge implications that the ankle can have in exposing the entire lower extremity to a higher chance of injury.
-Variations can occur from things as simple as a forward reach to more large force based and explosive movements such as squatting and jumping.
+Other assessments may also include looking at the ankle movement in anterior balance reach as well as weight-bearing and explosive movements such as squatting and jumping.

 UPGRADE YOUR PRACTICE

 Our MAT courses and MAT (Movement Assessment Tool) will allow you to objectively measure the way your patients and clients move, whether it be examining flexibility, assessing strength, or understanding balance.

 Identify imbalances or discrepancies, set a plan, and track progress over time.
 MAT makes helping your clients achieve their goals systematic and easy.

 Basnett CR, Hanish MJ, Wheeler TJ, et al. ANKLE DORSIFLEXION RANGE OF MOTION INFLUENCES DYNAMIC BALANCE IN INDIVIDUALS WITH CHRONIC ANKLE INSTABILITY.
 International Journal of Sports Physical Therapy.
 2013;8(2):121-128.

 Dennis, R.J., Finch, C.F., McIntosh, A.S., Elliott, B.C.
 Using field-based tests to identify risk factors for injury to fast bowlers in cricket.
 BJSM, Publish Online First: 07 April 2008.
 Doi: 10.1136/bjsm.2008.04669